joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-04-09-easter-bunny.md

 When there are an even total number of eggs, we have to include the $\ell = r$ case.

-If we naively multiplied the number of arrangements for the left and right side of the carton, we would have a two-fold mess on our hands.
+If we naively multiplied the number of arrangements for the left and right side of the carton, we would have a two-fold mess on our hands:

-There are $\binom{6}{\frac12n}$ cases where an arrangement pairs with its rotationally symmetric self.
+- There are $\binom{6}{\frac12n}$ cases where an arrangement pairs with its rotationally symmetric self.
 These contribute one arrangement to the total.
-Every other pairing has a rotationally symmetric duplicate represented in the product.
+- Every other pairing has a rotationally symmetric duplicate represented in the product.
 These terms have to be downweighted by half to avoid double-counting.

 This means that we have to seperate these cases, downweight the second kind, and add them together.
 Carrying this out, the proper $\ell=r=\frac12 n$ term is